cmda-bt/be-course-17-18/week-1.md

   echo
   echo "$(ls | sed "/^$currentScript$/d")"
   echo
-  printf "Type the code needed to remove one of the files untill everything is gone: " read -e cmd
+  printf "Type the code needed to remove one of the files until everything is gone: " read -e cmd

   if [[ "$cmd" == rm* ]]; then